francoislegillon/aryeimy/README.md

    - Set `title`, `aboutLink`, and `fallbackVideo`.
    - Provide `position` and `scale` arrays for each overlay (MindAR units).
    - Adjust `zIndex` values for proper stacking order.
+5. Copy the bootloader entry page (`/ar/demo/index.html`) into the new slug so QR scans load the SPA instead of a directory listing.
-5. Test locally on `/ar/<slug>` and confirm preloader warnings are clear.
+6. Test locally on `/ar/<slug>` and confirm preloader warnings are clear.
-6. Commit the folder as part of the static site so GitHub Pages (or any static host) can serve it.
+7. Commit the folder as part of the static site so GitHub Pages (or any static host) can serve it.

 ## Deployment (GitHub Pages)